CtrlK

 Conciseness

 The vast majority of the file is YAML frontmatter configuration that is not actionable skill content.
-The actual body content is generic advice Claude already knows (e.g., 'consider non-functional requirements', 'think about future extensibility') with no novel or project-specific information.
+The actual body content is generic advice Claude already knows (e.g., 'consider non-functional requirements', 'think about future extensibility') and explains basic concepts like ADRs and C4 models without adding novel, specific guidance.

 1 / 3